lmuntaner/tech-introduction-product-people/docs/databases/non-relational.md

-# Non Relational Data Bases
+# Non Relational Databases

-## WHat is a non relational database
+## Which is a non relational database

 Any database system that does NOT follow the relational model.